scarpazza/battlecruiser/README.md

 ## Legal disclaimers

 This repository contains no code, only metadata and configuration files.
-Artifacts contained in this repository were developed during personal time, not in conjunction with any form of employment or any employer, current or past.
+Artifacts contained in this repository were developed during personal time, not in connection with any form of employment or any employer, current or past.
-The author believes they are of no interest to his current employer.
+The author believes they are of no commercial interest to anybody, including his current employer.